 **When this article was penned, there was a road through the village, but with the coming of the Runcorn New Town Expressways and the M56 motorway, the "main road up the hill" is now blocked off at one end and is no longer the vehicular access to the village, which has also seen a reduction in the number of its inhabitants.

-To start at the very beginning of the story of Rocksavage it is necessary to mention William the Conqueror who, incidentally, would feel thoroughly at home in the Runcorn of today - his mother was the daughter of a Tanner !
+To start at the very beginning of the story of Rocksavage it is necessary to mention William the Conqueror who, incidentally, would feel thoroughly at home in the Runcorn of today - his mother was the daughter of a tanner !
+(When this newspaper article was written, the Runcorn area still had several large tanneries operating, by 1980 these had all closed down).
 It was the outcome of his founding of the feudal system that, in due course, Clifton came into the news in 1375 as part of the marriage dowry given to Margaret, only child of Sir Thomas Danyers.
 Her bridegroom bore a name which was to become famous in these parts.
 He was John Savage, who is believed to have come from Scarcliffe in Derbyshire.

 This young man must have been impressed by the distinction of the family into which he had married.
 His father-in-law, Sir Thomas Danyers, had fought alongside the Black Prince at the Battle of Cressy where the Cheshire archers played havoc with the French.
 In that battle Sir Thomas gained honour by capturing Count Tankerville, the "Chamberlain of France".
 For this Sir Thomas was given an annuity charged on the Royal Manor of Frodsham.